atom/flight-manual.atom.io/content/hacking-atom/sections/hacking-on-atom-core.md

 ---
 ### Hacking on Atom Core

-If you're hitting a bug in Atom or just want to experiment with adding a feature to the core of the system, you'll want to run Atom in dev mode with access to a local copy of the Atom source.
+If you're hitting a bug in Atom or just want to experiment with adding a feature to the core of the system, you'll want to run Atom in Dev Mode with access to a local copy of the Atom source.

 #### Fork the atom/atom repository